fadado/jqt/docs/content/structure.md

 All jqt template delimited regions: {#...#}, {%...%}, {{...}}
 ~~~

-This table summarizes all the available template skips:
+This table summarizes all the available skips:

  Delimiters         Macro expansion     Delimiters removed  Content removed
 -------------       ---------------     ------------------  ---------------